brianshumate/ansible-meatspace-chat/README.md

 web chat with an amazing community of wonderful meats, animated .GIF goodness, and so much more.

+Use this role to deploy your very own instance of the open source Meatspace Chat.

 ## Requirements

 The Meatspace Chat role requires a Debian based Linux host and is tested to